bryanwweber/orbital-mechanics-notes/orbital-maneuvers/hohmann-transfer.md

 h_t = \sqrt{2\mu \frac{r_a r_p}{r_a + r_p}}
 :::

-Alternatively, we can use the _vis viva_ equation, Eq. {eq}`eq:vis-viva-equation`, to find the velocity on the transfer orbit
+Alternatively, we can use the _vis viva_ equation, @eq:vis-viva-equation, to find the velocity on the transfer orbit

 :::{math}
 :label: